Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Primal-dual iterations for QCQP

-incurs $\mcO(N)$ operations.
-Contemporary power systems consist of more than $N=30,000$~nodes.
-Nonetheless, it is anticipated that the size of the OPF could increase dramatically due to the pressing need to schedule renewables at finer spatiotemporal scales.
+incurs $\mcO(sN^2)$ operations.
+For large-scale problems, such as solving AC OPF for contemporary power systems with more than $N=50,000$~nodes, this computational cost quickly becomes prohibitive.
 In this context, can a VQA attain reduced computational complexity?
-The next section proposes a variational model for the OPF.
+The next section proposes a variational model for QCQP/SDPs.